By PPMAG | May 31, 2017

 -

-Collect electronic poster files (PDF preferred) after the conference to include in the conference archive.
+Disseminate information on how to include electronic poster files (PDF preferred) in the conference archive.

 Workshop Coordinator Duties